 looking at the fiscal standing of the Cooperative and keeping in line with industry standards.

 Annually the Board of Directors evaluates the financial position of the Cooperative and determines whether to pay back capital credits.
 Then the board determines what years, if any, will receive a capital credit refund that year.
-We are working towards a 30-year gap in payouts which is more in line with industry standards.

 Capital credits are paid based off the total amount allocated within the year being paid out vs the dollar amount the Board of Directors approves to be paid out.
 The amount is based off looking at the fiscal standing of the Cooperative and keeping in line with industry standards.